The beautiful seaside Constanta, Romania, was a cruise port on the Black Sea cruise I took with Princess Cruise Lines.

 Next, we visited the Grand Mosque of Constanta, formerly Carlos I Mosque, that only allows women when services are not going on.
 The mosque was decorated with patterned tiles and bright carpets.
 This was my first time visiting a mosque so I really did not know what to expect.

 Ancient City of Histria

 A visually appealing contemporary history museum at Histria displays some of the uncovered artifacts as well as offers an on-site restaurant.
 Abundant fruit trees were on the property and we were allowed to pluck the fruits right from the trees.
 One piece was a sweet, juicy fruit that Christina could not properly translate, a cross between a big cherry and plum.
 It was beautiful and delicious.

 Wine Tasting at Murfatlar

 Murfatlar is a showplace decorated with massive amounts of beautiful marble and offers an interesting wine museum.
 A representative from the winery came with us to for lunch afterward to give us a wine demonstration and sampling.

 Our tour group arrived at a restaurant whose name I could not pronounce.
 It had outdoor picnic tables that were beautifully set up for us.
 During the demo, we sampled five wines: Rose, one similar to Moscato, Sauvignon Blanc, a sweet red, and a Cabernet Sauvignon.
 The consensus of the group was that we did not care much for the wines offered as we were all mostly used to California wines.
 Our host did a nice job of explaining the wines, their popularity, history, and how they are produced.

-Pitchers of red and white house wines were available to enjoy along with our meal.
+Pitchers of red and white house wines were available to enjoy with our meal.
 We actually liked these better than the wines showcased earlier.
-After all this drinking and sampling, the group started to lighten up and we truly had a blast.
+After all this drinking and eating, our group loosened up and we had a blast!
 The restaurant did a wonderful job serving us and taking care of our needs.

 Chalk It Up To A Successful Cruise Excursion